 Santa Clara Valley Medical Center, San Jose

-Together, these sites serve over 1,500 families each year.
+Together, these sites serve more than 2,750 families each year.

 Healthy Babies are Worth the Wait